 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Worthington with three of five analysts rating it hold.
-Analysts don't like Worthington Industries as much as competitor AK Steel overall.
-Four out of nine analysts rate AK Steel a buy compared to two of five for Worthington.
-That rating hasn't budged in three months as analysts have remained unchanged in their opinion of the stock.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Worthington Industries, with five out of six analysts rating it hold.
+Analysts don't like Worthington Industries as much as competitor Reliance Steel & Aluminum overall.
+Nine out of nine analysts rate Reliance Steel & Aluminum a buy compared to one out of six for Worthington Industries.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $649.2 million in revenue this quarter.
-That would represent a rise of 3.6% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $589.4 million in revenue this quarter.
+That would represent a rise of 1.5% from the year-ago quarter.

-- Wall St. Earnings Expectations: The average analyst is estimating earnings of 56 cents per share.
-Estimates range from 48 cents to 73 cents.
+- Wall Street earnings expectations: The average analyst estimate is earnings of $0.31 per share.
+Estimates range from $0.25 to $0.35.

 What our community says:

-CAPS All Stars are solidly behind the stock with 91.1% giving it an "outperform" rating.
-The community at large agrees with the All Stars with 85.8% awarding it a rating of "outperform."
-Fools have embraced Worthington, though the message boards have been quiet lately with only 70 posts in the past 30 days.
-Though still bullish, the CAPS rating of four out of five stars for Worthington is a bit more pessimistic than the community assessment.
+CAPS All-Stars are solidly backing the stock, with 88.9% granting it an outperform rating.
+The community at large backs the All-Stars, with 85.1% giving it a rating of outperform.
+Fools are bullish on Worthington Industries, though the message boards have been quiet lately, with only 72 posts in the past 30 days.
+Despite the majority sentiment in favor of Worthington Industries, the stock has a middling CAPS rating of three out of five stars.